KageKirin/kagekirin-old.github.com/source/_posts/2012-05-26-generalized-motion-blur-idea.markdown

 ## Types of Motion Blur

+### Nature of Motion Blur

+Before we begin,
+let's define
+the nature of a motion blur.

+When we perceive
+a motion to be blurred,
+this is the effect of our eyes not being able to keep up with the movement, hence it appearing doubled, or blurred.

+Similarly with a camera,
+a motion blur is the result
+of a movement velocity being higher than shutter speed of the camera, respectively, higher than the CMOS capture speed.

 ### Last Frame Blended Motion Blur
 This motion blur processus consists in blending the (n) last frame(s)